ChrisDuffley/stationPlaylist/addonuserguide.md

 Notes:

 * There might be a delay when a connection is established; during this time, NVDA may appear to freeze (but it isn't; NVDA is keeping an eye on status changes).
 * You can still perform NVDA commands such as announcing current time while encoders are trying to connect to an encoding server.
-* If you are using add-on version prior to 3.3, do not move away from the encoder window until connection is established.
+You can also switch to Studio window and perform add-on commands.
 * Settings such as focusing to Studio is saved across sessions.
 * In addition to status column commands listed below, you can use table navigation commands (Control+Alt+arrow keys) to review column information.